-International Ethics Standards Board of Accountants' (IESBA) International Code of Ethics for Professional Accountants (including International Independence Standards) paragraphs 320.1-320.10 A1The Accounting and Corporate Regulatory Authority (ACRA) Code of Professional Conduct and Ethics paragraphs 210.1 and 210.7.
+The Accounting and Corporate Regulatory Authority (ACRA) Code of Professional Conduct and Ethics paragraphs 210.1 and 210.7.

-82 SSA 220 (Revised), paragraph 18(b)35, requires the engagement partner to be satisfied determine that members of the engagement team have undertaken appropriate consultation during the course of the audit engagement, both within the engagement team, and between the engagement team and others at the appropriate level within or outside the firm.
+SSA 220 (Revised), paragraph 18(b)35, requires the engagement partner to be satisfied determine that members of the engagement team have undertaken appropriate consultation during the course of the audit engagement, both within the engagement team, and between the engagement team and others at the appropriate level within or outside the firm.